CKs-Technology-News/PrivacyTools/README.md

 - [StegCloak](https://stegcloak.surge.sh/) – Hide secrets with invisible characters in plain text securely using passwords.
 - [Stash](https://github.com/rorokimdim/stash) – A command line program for storing text data in encrypted form.
 - [Turnstile](https://github.com/fadedbee/turnstile) – One Way Encryption written in Rust.
 - [Tomb](https://www.dyne.org/software/tomb/) – A free and open source system for file encryption on GNU/Linux.
+The encryption program uses dm-crypt (and cryptsetup) for its back-end.
+It also supports steganography so you can hide tombs in a variety of files.
 - [Vault](https://github.com/hashicorp/vault) – Secrets management, encryption as a service and access management.
 - [Veracrypt](https://www.veracrypt.fr/en/Home.html) – A free open source disk encryption software for Windows, macOS and Linux.
 - [ves util](https://ves.host/docs/ves-util) – End-to-end encrypted sharing via cloud repository, secure recovery through a viral network of friends in case of key loss.